4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Model, Model Service and Model Image
 ************************************

-To be precise, the output of a machine learning pipeline is usually not a model, but a Model Service.
+To be precise, the output of a machine learning pipeline is usually not a model, but a **Model Service**.
 Model Service is a wrapper around one or more models.
 Data Scientist provides a convenient for ML product interface over the model(s) using Python for preprocessing/postprocessing, json format as inputs and outputs.
 We will come back to this in more detail later with examples.

 The **Model Service** is most often packaged in a docker image with a REST interface and deployed in the ML product as a docker container.
 This process is called Model Serving.
-Docker image with Model Service and REST API packaged inside we will call **Model Image**
+Docker image with **Model Service** and REST API packaged inside we will call **Model Image**

 ML product architecture
 ************************